Durham student accommodation firm fined over fire safety breaches

 The New Elvet housing operator has been charged over £22,000 in fines

-A student accommodation firm in Durham city centre is charged £22,000 in fines after fire risks were violated.
+A student accommodation firm in Durham city centre has been fined £22,000 over fire safety breaches.

-The building occupies over 170 residents, failing to take adequate steps to remedy the fire safety breaches, despite continual warnings between October 2023 and April 2024.
-Repeated calls for enforcement actions were ignored.
+The company failed to take adequate steps to remedy the fire safety breaches, despite continual warnings and enforcement actions from the CDDFRS between October 2023 and April 2024.

-A sentencing at Peterlee Magistrates’ Court on Wednesday, 5th November, ruled that the fire safety regulations were violated.
-They found them to be of a high culpability and medium harm.
-They signposted systematic failures in fire safety management.
+A sentencing at Peterlee Magistrates’ Court on Wednesday 5th November ruled that the fire safety regulations were violated.
+They found them to be of a high culpability and medium harm, and the court signposted systematic failures in fire safety management.

 Johnny Smith, Head of Fire Safety at CDDFRS, said: “This case highlights the critical importance of maintaining robust fire safety standards, especially in buildings with sleeping accommodation.